edneedham/cred/README.md

 ## Why cred exists

-Managing secrets across projects and providers is a mess.
+Managing secrets across projects, targets, and sources is a mess.

 Every platform has different rules for how it parses `.env`, how it handles multiline secrets, and how you upload them.
 Debugging why something worked locally but broke in CI/CD is tedious and error-prone.